Le Livre noir du Canada anglais

-Le Livre noir du Canada Anglais (The Black Book of English Canada) is a series of three polemical books written by Quebec journalist Normand Lester.
+Le Livre noir du Canada Anglais (The Black Book of English Canada) is a series of three polemical books written by the Quebec journalist Normand Lester.
 Les Intouchables published the first volume in 2001.
 The essays relate from the author's point of view, while including many historians' citations, the historical fabrications and injustices in Canada, notably those against French-speaking Quebecers, Jewish and aboriginal peoples.
 Its publication resulted in Société Radio-Canada suspending Lester.

 Description

-The books are Lesters response to perceived Quebec bashing in the English Canadian press following the airing of Heritage Minutes, which Lester perceived to be a "watered-down version" of Canadian history, the treatment of the 1995 Quebec referendum, and the federalist advertising campaign that would later develop into the sponsorship scandal.
-According to Lester, the English Canadian media was quick to pick up on stories that were distorted or untruthful, such as the supposed singing of a Nazi anthem at an early sovereigntist rally, which was actually an unrelated song with a similar title.
+The books are Lester's response to perceived Quebec bashing in the English Canadian press following the airing of Heritage Minutes, which Lester perceived to be a "watered-down version" of Canadian history, the treatment of the 1995 Quebec referendum, and the federalist advertising campaign that would later develop into the sponsorship scandal.
+According to Lester, the English Canadian media were quick to pick up on stories that were distorted or untruthful, such as the supposed singing of a Nazi anthem at an early sovereigntist rally (actually a different song with a similar title).

-Generally, the books seek to disprove many of the claims of federalists, attempting to show that the Quebec sovereignty movement was not inherently fascist and anti-Semitic, and that these prejudices were in plentiful supply in English Canada.
-Volume one accused former Canadian prime minister R. B. Bennett of funding fascist Adrien Arcand.
-Overall, the books survey Canadian history and identify what Lester sees as injustices, discriminatory practices, as well as racist and hate speech, and the encouragement of violence and infamous actions by politicians, journalists and Anglo-Canadian intellectuals against French Canadians, Indians, the Japanese and Jews.
+The books' overall aim is to refute many of the claims of federalists, to show that the Quebec sovereignty movement was not inherently fascist and anti-Semitic, and to assert that these prejudices were in plentiful supply in English Canada.
+Volume one accused former Canadian prime minister R. B. Bennett of funding the fascist Adrien Arcand.
+The books survey Canadian history and identify what Lester sees as injustices, discriminatory practices and racist and hate speech, and the encouragement of violence and infamous actions by politicians, journalists and Anglo-Canadian intellectuals against French Canadians, Indians, the Japanese and Jews.

 The Black Book of English Canada 2 attempts to demonstrate that "the people who throw stones at us live in a glass house".
 Lester wishes to illustrate the extent to which Protestant English Canadians, throughout Canadian history, have been "intolerant of all the racial, ethnic and cultural minorities that existed in Canada".

 The Black Book of English Canada 3 covers the perceived treatment of Quebecers in the twentieth century and the Acadians and French Canadians outside Quebec.
-He discusses discrimination in sport and the reaction of English Canada to the referendums in 1980 and 1995.
+Lester discusses discrimination in sport and the reaction of English Canada to the referendums in 1980 and 1995.